EliahKagan/VidDraw/README.md

 Please note that this doesn&rsquo;t affect the file format, i.e., container filetype, which is always AVI.
 Rather, it affects the encoding of the video stream.

+Your codec choice is remembered across runs of the program.

 #### Raw (frame copy)